Support Athens by Locals!

 The Monuments and Archaeology Sites on Acropolis Hill

-The monuments and archaeological sites on Acropolis Hill are renowned aesthetically for their Ionic and Doric architecture that encompasses a plain style and simple exteriors, which seem to blend in with the natural surroundings around them.
+The monuments and archaeological sites on Acropolis Hill are renowned aesthetically for their Ionic and Doric architecture that encompasses a plain style and simple exteriors, which seem to blend in with their natural surroundings.

-The monuments standing today include the Parthenon, Erechtheion or Erechtheum, Propylaia, Athena Nike, Arrephorion, some circuit wall rocks, and other scattered architectural remains.
+Today’s monuments include the Parthenon, Erechtheion or Erechtheum, Propylaia, Athena Nike, Arrephorion, some circuit wall rocks, and other scattered architectural remains.